JoeEverest/JoeEverest/README.md

 * * * * *

 Hi there 🙋🏾‍♂️, I'm Joe.
 I'm a software engineer based in Arusha, Tanzania.
-Currently, I'm the Lead Developer for [The School of St Jude](http://schoolofstjude.org/) and I'm completing a Bachelor's Degree in Computer Science.
+Currently, I'm the Lead Developer for [The School of St Jude](http://schoolofstjude.org/).

 ### Interests